 Service changes like these are another important reason to keep your technology updated.
 Whether it’s a free plugin or WordPress itself, staying on top of adjustments will help keep your site in top shape.

-6. Beta Testing Opportunities for the Libraries App
+6. Libraries App

 This last feature is a bonus.
 If you love being on the cutting edge of your technology, then this is the change for you!